Steve-Fenton/astro-accelerator/src/pages/features/internationalization.md

 ## Language Translations

 There are some user interface elements included in Astro Accelerator that you may wish to adjust or translate.

-The language strings can be found in `/src/components/Language/language.json`.
+There are built-in fallback translations, but you can create your own translations in the file: `/src/data/language.json`.

-To add translations, specify additional language strings.
+To add translations or specify additional language strings.
 A before and after example will help to illustrate this.

 **Before:**